catestella/37signals/README.md

-### Travel Pen App
+### 37 Signals

-#### Project building a travel app using JavaScript.
+#### Project building a responsive website using an image.

-* When the user enters his or her name and countries to travel, the app will log those details and list them.
+* Site replication extracting files from an image and making it a responsive company website,